 The programs have been compiled using the CUDA Toolkit 8.0, and GCC 4.8.3.
 We have used the flags, -O3, and -fopenmp to exploit parallelism when using a group of CPU-cores as a computational unit.
-We have executed all the experiments ten times, registering the lowest total execution times.
+We have executed all the experiments ten times, registering the lower total execution times.
 We have also measured separately the times spent in copying data forth to and back from the target devices, and the computation time of the kernels.
-We include the time spent by our queue system inside the computation times.